Ariel Zerrudo: Career

 Zerrudo played for the Philippines at the 2004 AFF Championship.
-He was also part of the Philippine squad that participated at the 2007 AFF Championship qualifiers where he scored a goal in the 7-0 rout of Timor Leste.
+He was also part of the Philippine squad that participated in the 2007 AFF Championship qualifiers, where he scored a goal in the 7-0 rout of Timor Leste.
 He was part of the squad that participated in the final tournament.

-He also played for the Philippines national futsal team having part of the team that played at the 2007, 2008, and 2010 AFF Futsal Championships.
+He also played for the Philippines national futsal team that played at the 2007, 2008, and 2010 AFF Futsal Championships.
 He also played in the 2012 AFC Futsal Championship qualifiers.